 Obtain written approval on a Transfer Request Form before registering for the courses at another institution.

-o Approval for courses within the major must come from the Department Chair for that major.
+Approval for courses within the major must come from the Department Chair for that major.

-o Approval for general education courses must come from the Registrar.
+Approval for core curriculum courses must come from the Registrar.